Notes on Plain Text vs. HTML Mail

 - Little guarantee that HTML will be shown as intended

-- More distractions (e.g. font selectors, emoji buttons)
+- More distractions when writing (e.g. font selectors, emoji buttons)

 - Harder to write (formatting takes more time)